Rotating BTZ-like black hole and central charges in Einstein-bumblebee gravity: Rotating BTZ-like black hole solution

 which is consistent with the result of Eq.
 (29) in Ref. \cite{ding2023} when $D=3$.

 Its Kretschmann scalar is

 which is a finite constant in the whole spacetime as like as the original BTZ black hole, so there is also no curvature singularity at the origin.
-Its total energy-momentum tensor of the metric (\ref{metricb}) is
+The Kretschmann scalar of the BTZ black hole is $R_{\mu\nu\rho\tau}R^{\mu\nu\rho\tau}=12\Lambda^2$.
+In black hole chemistry \cite{kastor}, the negative cosmological constant $\Lambda_e$ can be thought of as a perfect fluid stress-energy with pressure $P=-\Lambda_e/8\pi$.
+This can be seen from its total energy-momentum tensor of the metric (\ref{metricb}),

 where $\epsilon$ is the energy density, $p_r$ is the radial pressure and $p_t$ is the tangential pressure, which read